Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Method

 \subsection{Augmented Lanczos Bidiagonalization}

-Augmented Lanczos Bidiagonalization (ALB) \cite{baglama2005augmented}, is a framework for the computation of a few of the largest (or smallest) singular triplets of a large matrix, say $A$ of order $n\times m$.
-ALB computes sequences of projections of $A$ onto judiciously chosen low-dimensional Krylov subspaces.
-The method is implemented by augmentation of Krylov subspaces that are determined similarly as in the standard Lanczos bidiagonalization method where the augmentation is imposed by either Ritz vectors or harmonic Ritz vectors.
+Augmented Lanczos Bidiagonalization (ALB) \cite{baglama2005augmented}, inputs a matrix of order $n\times m$, denoted as $A$ , and computes a few largest (or smallest) singular triplets of it.
+ALB performs a sequence of projections of $A$ onto a carefully chosen low-dimensional Krylov subspaces.
+ALB is implemented as an augmentation process of Krylov subspaces where those subspaces are revealed similar to the regular Lanczos bidiagonalization technique in which Ritz vectors or harmonic Ritz vectors impose the augmentation.
+The hybrid framework replacing the explicit singular vector computation of $\mathcal{G}$, i.e., Step 4 of Alg.~\ref{alg:ggd}, by the approximation of singular vectors using ALB, is denoted as GGD-ALB.

 The first step of ALB is to approximate the data matrix $A\in\mathbb{R}^{m\times n}$ by a bidiagonal matrix, denoted as $B\in\mathbb{R}^{m\times n}$, using the Lanczos bidiagonalization process \cite{baglama2005augmented}.
 Bidiagonalization is a widely used kernel that transforms a full matrix into a bidiagonal form using orthogonal transformations.
 The bidiagonalization procedure is a preprocessing step that significantly lowers the cost of the implicit implementation of the SVD algorithm.
 For given data matrix $A$ and the initial unit vector $\bs{p}^{(1)}\in\mathbb{R}^n$, this process yields the decomposition